Wortexz/suspicious-apk/README.md

 # suspicious-apk - quick analysis

-## We received a suspicous applcation to analyze
+## We received a suspicious application to analyze
 We are very happy that the companies are sharing their findings and doing their own reseach of APPs they use.

-Today we have a Lithuanian software which is specifically designed to - "Track and manage employee location" and being pushed to for various medical institutions (private sector and GOV).
+Today we have a Lithuanian software which is specifically designed to "Track and manage employee location" and being pushed to for various medical institutions (private sector and GOVs).

 ![image](https://github.com/user-attachments/assets/41b59280-d402-494e-a73c-84c1ebffd3cc)